The John Marshall Law School, J.D.

 Throughout his career, Stepfon has taken many cases to trial obtaining several not guilty verdicts for his clients since 2004.
 Stepfon has also successfully disposed of many charges of discrimination filed at the EEOC and IDHR and obtained complete dismissal of several Section 1983 employment retaliation, excessive force and Monell claims in the U.S. District Court for the Northern District of Illinois, Eastern Division.
 Stepfon is a member of the Federal Trial Bar.

 - Selected to the Illinois Super Lawyers "Rising Stars" list: 2014, 2015

 - Obtained two not guilty verdicts in a negligence action brought by customers of the second largest public transportation company in the U.S.

-- For a public entity, obtained summary judgment in a case involving an allegation of employee negligence
+- For a public entity, obtained summary judgment in a case involving allegations of employee negligence

-- Obtained case dismissal in a premises liability case arguing the defense of natural accumulation
+- Obtained case dismissal in a premises liability case successfully arguing the defense of natural accumulation

 News & Press Releases